Stefangansevles/MousePlayback/README.md

-# MousePlayback - in development
+# MousePlayback
-Records your mouse movement and keystrokes and plays them back
+MousePlayback is an Windows Forms application that records your mouse- and keyboard clicks/movements after you press record, and plays them back when you press play.

+You can use the buttons for this, or hotkeys.
+Default:

+* F1: Start and stop recording
+* F2: Start and stop playing back the recording

 ![](https://imgur.com/6cVc8s2.png)